This could easily be titled: The People vs. the government.

 The masterful trap was set: Two pieces of correspondence were leaked… by whom?
 How would I know, when the Government was the only one aware of them.
 I was not even included in the address of one of the correspondence – how would I even know what action to take if I never received the email?? yet, “The People” were turned and they wanted a target, and they had one.
 The other correspondence, I wrote the governments counsel seeking a legal opinion before bringing matters to the ‘elected body of the people’, I commented on my observation that I did not agree with the government administration – and thought they could not handle the role – but “The People” were going to believe what they wanted to believe – they instantly made up a story that I was seeking to have the person removed.

 The public attack directed at me and not at the issue made me sad for my city.
-Yet, I rise because God is my shield.
+Yet, I rise because my Faith is my shield.

 And so I ask… what matters when the People give up their rights…?
 Was not The Bill of Rights an answer to that?
 To restrict the actions of the government rather than to prescribe the rights of the citizen.
 Its purpose was clear – to protect the people from the government, NOT the other way around.